Jerome-Maurin/vmdb2-wrapper/README.md

 [![actions build ](https://github.com/Jerome-Maurin/vmdb2-wrapper/workflows/Build%20images/badge.svg)](https://github.com/Jerome-Maurin/vmdb2-wrapper/actions)

-Simple wrapper for [vmdb2](https://vmdb2.liw.fi/), to build armhf & arm64 board images for SD-card using u-boot Debian packages, flash-kernel and Debian kernels.
+Simple wrapper for [`vmdb2`](https://vmdb2.liw.fi/), to build armhf & arm64 board images for SD-card using `u-boot` Debian packages, `flash-kernel` and Debian kernels.

-Source code for vmdb2 can be found on [Lars Wirzenius' Gitlab](https://gitlab.com/larswirzenius/vmdb2/) or [his own Gitano server](http://git.liw.fi/vmdb2/)
+Source code for `vmdb2` can be found on [Lars Wirzenius' Gitlab](https://gitlab.com/larswirzenius/vmdb2/) or [his own Gitano server](http://git.liw.fi/vmdb2/).

+If you're looking for Raspberry images, they are already supported by some Debian developpers, have a look [here](https://raspi.debian.net).<br>
+FYI these images are also [build using `vmdb2`](https://salsa.debian.org/raspi-team/image-specs/)

 ******************************

 On a freshly installed minimalist Debian Buster, use this command to install needed packages :

     apt install vmdb2 curl ansible python3-distutils qemu-user-static binfmt-support

 Detailed explainations for each needed package is explained next.

 ******************************

-Install right version of vmdb2 to use (see yaml file suffix).
+Install the correct version of `vmdb2` (see yaml file suffix).

 Try the bullseye version : https://packages.debian.org/bullseye/vmdb2

-Versions of vmdb2 are retro-compatible with older yaml files versions :
+Versions of `vmdb2` are retro-compatible with older yaml files versions :
-  - The 0.14.1 yaml files will work with version 0.14.1+ (0.16 for example) of vmdb2.
+  - The 0.14.1 yaml files will work with version 0.14.1+ (0.16 for example) of `vmdb2`.

 ******************************

-Curl is needed to fetch some binaries from the internet.
+`curl` is needed to fetch some binaries from the internet.

 ******************************

-Ansible is needed to run.
+`ansible` is needed to run.

-In some cases the needed package python3-distutils might not be installed, which can trigger an error in the ansible part.
+In some cases the needed package `python3-distutils` might not be installed, which can trigger an error in the ansible part.<br>
 Make sure it is installed.

 You can always comment or remove the call to ansible roles in the yaml files if you don't want to install it.